Battle of Dogali

-The Battle of Dogali was fought on 26 January 1887 between Italy and Ethiopia in Dogali near Massawa, in present-day Eritrea.
+The Battle of Dogali was fought on 26 January 1887 between Italy and Ethiopia in Dogali near Massawa, in Medri Bahri otherwise known as Eritrea.

 History

 The Italians, after their unification in 1861, wanted to establish a colonial empire to cement their great power status.
 Their occupation of coastal Eritrea brought Italian interests into direct conflict with those of Ethiopia (Abyssinia).

 As soon as the Italians considered they were strong enough to advance into Abyssinia, they seized the villages of Ua-à and Zula along with the town of Sahati, in modern-day Eritrea, and erected a small redoubt on the heights commanding the water supply for the caravans.
 Ras Alula Engida, the governor under Emperor Yohannes IV, had at the time left Asmara, his headquarters, for the Basen country, in order to punish the Dervishes for raiding the Dembala provinces.
 On hearing the news of the Italian advance, he returned to Asmara and informed the Italian officials that they were violating the treaty between Abyssinia, Egypt, and Britain, and that any further movement of troops toward Sahati – the fortification of which could only be directed against Abyssinia – would be considered a hostile action and be treated accordingly.
 The Italians responded by strengthening their redoubt and reinforcing their garrison.
 By 25 January, the fort at Sahati was held by 167 Italians and 1,000 native troops.
 On his own initiative, Ras Alula attacked Sahati.
 Hundreds of his men were slaughtered by cannon and rifle fire, while only four Italians were injured, forcing Ras Alula to pull his men back.
-The besieged Italians, however, needed more ammunition and requested supplies.
+After this clash, the Italian garrison requested more ammunition and supplies.

-On 26 January, a battalion of roughly 550 men (mostly Italians, including 22 officers, and a few Eritrean Askari) under Colonel Tommaso De Cristoforis, were sent to reinforce the Italian garrison at Sahati.
-The ras learned of their departure from spies, and before they could arrive at the fortification they had erected, he attacked them at Dogali and entirely defeated them.
-Although the Italians were well-armed with modern rifles, cannon, and machine guns, they were outnumbered 27 to 1; they fought back against the Ethiopians and held out for hours, but they eventually exhausted all their ammunition.
-Nearly all were killed, except for eighty wounded men who were able to escape, unnoticed by the Ethiopians.
+On 26 January, a battalion of roughly 550 men (500 Italians, 50 Eritrean irregulars and two machine guns) under Lieutenant-Colonel Tommaso De Cristoforis, were sent to reinforce the Italian garrison at Sahati, but they were ambushed by a force of approximately 10,000 warriors commanded by Ras Alula; the Gatling guns soon jammed, and after running out of ammunition, Cristoforis and most of his troops were killed in hand-to-hand combat.
+According to McLachlan, the Italians losses were 23 officers and 407 soldiers killed, while 1 officer and 81 men were wounded, while Vandervolt stated that Cristoforis and his entire command were killed except for 80 wounded soldiers who feigned death and were later rescued; the Italians estimated that 1,000 of Ras Alula's warriors were killed.